zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

 ## Inputs

 * "Child Zone" - The domain name to be tested.
-* "[Non-Existent Query Name]" - A name constructed by prepending *Child Zone* with a label (e.g. "xx--zpeqz4v66tckbqkyw35k--xx") created by the following steps, resulting in e.g. "xx--zpeqz4v66tckbqkyw35k--xx.exemple.com".
+* "[Nonexistent Query Name]" - A name constructed by prepending *Child Zone* with a label (e.g. "xx--zpeqz4v66tckbqkyw35k--xx") created by the following steps, resulting in e.g. "xx--zpeqz4v66tckbqkyw35k--xx.exemple.com".
   * Use the string "xx--" as a prefix for the label.